simonw/datasette-cors/README.md

 Datasette plugin for configuring CORS headers, based on https://github.com/simonw/asgi-cors

-You can use this plugin to allow JavaScript running on a whitelisted set of domains to make `fetch()` calls to the JSON API provided by your Datasette instance.
+You can use this plugin to allow JavaScript running on a allowlisted set of domains to make `fetch()` calls to the JSON API provided by your Datasette instance.

 ## Installation